 The great thing about Fencing is that we have people from all sorts of backgrounds: CEOs fixing boxes, doctors taping down pistes and homemakers DT-ing.

+Our objective is to have a well run & fun tournament.
 Your positive support makes a better event for all.

 Photography is allowed at all Fencing North competitions.
 The competition venue is considered a public space.